alemures/dotfiles-install/README.md

 ./2-setup-dotfiles.sh
 exit
 # login one more time to see i3 and you are done!
+# Now you can check and install additional software running the remaining scripts
 ```

 ### Fixing keybindings in macOS under VirtualBox